ltrujello/ltrujello.github.io/docs/category_theory/Persistence Modules/Persistence modules on $\rr$..md

 results due to the universal nature of morphisms originating from the initial object $I$.
 Second, the changes in \textcolor{OliveGreen}{green} and \textcolor{Red}{red}
 occur by commutativity of the diagram on the right.
-\

 <img src="../../../png/category_theory/chapter_11/tikz_code_1_11.png" width="99%" style="display: block; margin-left: auto; margin-right: auto;"/>
-hus we see that our original squares are commutative.
+Thus we see that our original squares are commutative.
 At this point, we can conclude that we do in fact have an adjunction
-\

 <img src="../../../png/category_theory/chapter_11/tikz_code_1_12.png" width="99%" style="display: block; margin-left: auto; margin-right: auto;"/>
-s desired.
+as desired.